UncleSocks/CyBlog/cyblog/content/posts/pixie-powershell.md

         }
 ```

 When parsing the JSON response, we can access each child value by specifying the key term, separated by a period (.).
+For example, if you want to check if the IP address is considered a Tor, you can access the value using `$lookup.data.isTor`.

 ## Exporting to a CSV File

-Before the script can generate a CSV file, it will first create an array of `PSCustomObject` to represent a collection of key/value pairs, which is useful when using the `Export-Csv` cmdlet [`3`].
+Before the script can generate a CSV file, it will first create an array of `PSCustomObject` to represent a collection of key-value pairs, which is useful when using the `Export-Csv` cmdlet [`4`].
 This effectively creates the columns and the headers of the CSV file, while specifying which function to append on each column.

 ```
         $processedIp = [PSCustomObject]@{